Cloud Commander

 --no-vim disable vim hot keys

---no-columns set default visible columns
+--no-themes set default visible themes

 --no-export disable export config through a server